guardtime/gttlvutil/test/README.md

 the executables are present in the project directory then the tests are run with the corresponding binaries, otherwise the installed binaries are used.

-gttlvdump is using description files (found under 'src/*.desc') for pretty printing and formating TLV elements.
-Depending on the used build configuration and installation of gttlvutil package, the default description files are loaded:
-* from installed location on the machine (eg. '/usr/share/gttlvutil').
-* from within the directory where executable files are located.
-* from location defined in build configuration (see '--with-data-dir' option).

-In order to use user defined description files check out gttlvdump -D, -o, -i flags.
+Unit tests are using default description files.
+In case the project has built without explicit setup of '--with-data-dir' option:
+- via rebuild.sh script, then the files are loaded from 'src' directory.
+- via rebuild-rpm.sh script, then the files are loaded from default system directory (eg. /usr/share/gttlvutil).